Quick Add in Shopping Bag

 Design Process

-- We would like to limit the number of products in Quick Add to 2 to simplify customers' decision process.
+• Limit the number of products in Quick Add to 2 to simplify customers' decision process.

 I speak CSS for a more efficient communication with engineers.